Michael Curtiz: 1940s

-Dive Bomber (1941) was released a few months before the attack on Pearl Harbor; the film was well received by the public, being rated as the sixth-most popular film that year.
+The film was well received by the public, becoming the sixth-most popular film that year.
 No other pre-Pearl Harbor picture matched the quality of its flying scenes.
 Film columnist Louella Parsons wrote, "Dive Bomber again makes us glad we are Americans protected by a Navy as competent as ours."

-Filming at the active naval base in San Diego required great care, especially for aerial sequences.
-Curtiz shot every foot of Dive Bomber with Navy assistance and under strict Navy scrutiny.
-To create realistic shots, he mounted cameras on the Navy's planes to achieve "amazing point-of-view shots," taking viewers inside the cockpit during flight.
-He also mounted cameras underneath the wings of planes to dramatize take-offs from the Enterprise, an aircraft carrier launched a few years earlier.
-Bosley Crowther of The New York Times gave it a good review:

 Edward G. Robinson starred in The Sea Wolf (1941), his second film directed by Curtiz.
 He portrayed the rampaging, dictatorial captain of a ship in an adaptation of one of Jack London's best known novels.
 Robinson said the character he portrayed "was a Nazi in everything but name," which, Robinson observed, was relevant to the state of the world at that time.
 John Garfield and Ida Lupino were cast as the young lovers who attempt to escape his tyranny.
 Some reviews described the film as one of Curtiz's "hidden gems ... one of Curtiz's most complex works."
-Robinson was impressed by Garfield's intense personality, which he felt may have contributed to his death at age 39:
+Robinson was impressed by Garfield's intense personality, which he felt may have contributed to Garfield's death at age 39: